Richard Cordray: Consumer Financial Protection Bureau (2012–2017)

+Under Cordray, the CFPB grew to be a 1,600-person agency, and he was called to testify before Congress more than 40 times.
+During his tenure, the CFPB developed new mortgage lending rules that are credited with bringing lasting stability to markets after the 2008 subprime mortgage crisis.
+The CFPB also implemented reforms to the credit card market that lowered consumer costs and promoted transparency by reducing hidden fees and charges.
+It imposed large fines on banks for credit card add-on fees and brought the first major enforcement action against Wells Fargo.
+While Cordray served as director, the CFPB returned nearly $12 billion in relief for 29 million consumers.
+In this position, he also served on the Financial Stability Oversight Council, the Board of Governors for the Federal Deposit Insurance Corporation, and as vice chair of the Financial Literacy and Education Commission.

-Republican groups including American Rising Squared and Congressman Jeb Hensarling filed complaints that Cordray had violated the Hatch Act by considering a run for governor of Ohio while serving as the Director of the CFPB, but the United States Office of Special Counsel cleared Cordray of any wrongdoing.
+Republican groups including American Rising Squared and Congressman Jeb Hensarling filed complaints that Cordray had violated the Hatch Act by considering a run for governor of Ohio while serving as the director of the CFPB, but the United States Office of Special Counsel cleared Cordray of any wrongdoing.

 Cordray has said that after President Trump was inaugurated, Trump and Office of Management and Budget Director Mick Mulvaney worked to undermine Cordray and the CFPB.
 On November 15, 2017, Cordray announced his resignation as director of the CFPB, sparking a legal dispute over who would succeed him as acting director.

 2018 Ohio gubernatorial election

 On December 5, 2017, Cordray announced his candidacy for governor of Ohio in the 2018 election.
-He won the Democratic primary on May 8, 2018, and faced Republican challenger and Ohio Attorney General Mike DeWine in the general election.
-On August 1, 2018, former President Barack Obama endorsed Cordray for governor.
-In the November 6, 2018 general election DeWine defeated Cordray with 50.4% of the vote to Cordray's 46.7%; third-party candidates received 2.9%.
+He chose former U.S. Representative Betty Sutton as his running mate.
+Cordray won the Democratic primary on May 8, 2018 with 62% of the vote, and faced Republican challenger and Ohio Attorney General Mike DeWine in the general election.
+On August 1, 2018, former president Barack Obama endorsed Cordray for governor.
+DeWine won the November 6 general election by a vote of 2,235,825 (50%) to 2,070,046 (47%).

+Federal student aid (2021–2024)

+On May 3, 2021, Cordray was appointed the Department of Education's Chief Operating Officer of Federal Student Aid.
+In this role, he led an agency of 1,400 employees that is the nation's largest provider of student financial aid.
+Each year, FSA disburses grants, loans, and work-study funds that help over 10 million students access higher education.
+It is also responsible for managing a portfolio of $1.6 trillion in student loan debt owed by 45 million borrowers.
+During Cordray’s tenure, FSA made improvements to existing loan forgiveness programs that resulted in canceling $127 billion in student loan debt for 3.6 million families.